apallier/testing-traductions/approche-test-automatique-conduite-par-contexte/article-fr.md

 serious but subtle problems—what we call deep bugs.
 Furthermore, the typical automation approach has the character of a Rube Goldberg machine— swimming in dependencies and almost comically prone to breakdown.
 1 This sort of automation becomes almost like a new stakeholder on the project; as with some obsessive-compulsive “high maintenance” cleaning lady who won’t even enter the house until it is already spotless.

-> We believe
+We believe the effort typically invested in automation would in most cases be better invested directly into humans interacting with the product in complex and sophisticated ways (which also finds the shallow bugs) and into less expensive supporting tools that help testers test better.

-the effort typically invested in automation would in most cases be better invested directly into humans interacting with the product in complex and sophisticated ways (which also finds the shallow bugs) and into less expensive supporting tools that help testers test better.
+Personne ne peut nier que les demonstrations commerciales des outils d'automatisation sont impressionnantes.
+Ce que nous dénonçons c'est que les gens sont d'accord sur ce que l'automatisation signifie et ce qu'elle devrait être, et ce que ces démonstrations commerciales traduisent en terme de valeur réelle sur des projets ordinaires.

-No one can deny that automation tool sales demos are impressive.
+> No one can deny that automation tool sales demos are impressive.
 What we deny is that people agree on what “automation” means, what it should be, and that those sales demos translate into practical value on ordinary projects.